lidaof/eg-docs/docs/tracks.rst

 ~~~~~~~~

 ``bedGraph`` format also defines values in diffenent genomic locations.
-For more about the bedGraph format please check `UCSC bedGraph`_ page.
+For more about the bedGraph format please check the `UCSC bedGraph`_ page.

 Example lines are below::